mickdowling16/dowlings-bar-and-grill/README.md

 This navbar was created on my base.html template so I could import it on all pages.

+### Hero Image

+The hero image appears on the homepage welcoming the user to the website and showing them buttons for booking a table and viewing the menu so they can quickly navigate to the desired page.

 ### Footer

 The footer is also found on every page on the website.
 The footer contains 3 columns including social media links, the address of the business and a navigation menu for added user experience when navigating the website